 1. Reconfigurability | How often do you plan to reconfigure your space?

-If you require frequent on-demand reconfigurations (every few weeks or months), and want the fastest installation, a unitized system (like Horizon or Privacy Wall), is a great option.
-If you plan to reconfigure once or twice a year, a modular system (like V.I.A. or lalinea) would work for you.
+If you plan on reconfiguring once a year and want the fastest installation, a unitized system (like Privacy Wall), is a great option.
+If you plan to reconfigure once every few years, a modular system (like V.I.A.) will work for you.

 2. Category | What category matches how often you want to reconfigure?

 As described above, the category of wall system you choose typically goes hand-in-hand with the frequency of reconfiguration you anticipate.
 There are two main types of movable walls: unitized and modular.
 Unitized walls arrive on site as a unit assembly and typically install very quickly and can be easily reconfigured using less labor.
 Modular wall systems usually come in pieces and need to be assembled on site.
 These types of wall systems can require more labor and coordination from a logistical standpoint.

 3. Surface flexibility | What different kinds of surfaces would you like to have in your space?

 Whiteboards?
 Tackable fabric?
 Magnetic whiteboards?
 Integrated displays?
 Unitized panels have fewer options when it comes to surface flexibility, but with the trade-off of faster reconfigurations.
 Modular systems, in contrast, usually have a much broader variety of surface options.

 4. Privacy | How important is visual and acoustical privacy?